 Mono County in the Eastern Sierra is connected to Yosemite National Park

 Once over the pass, heading east, you’ll come down to earth at Lee Vining on Highway 395.
-The spic ‘n’ span Murphey’s Motel (reserve far in advance for visits in July and August) offers comfortable lodging within a bone’s throw of one of the Eastern Sierra’s main attractions, Mono Lake, a land-locked geological anomaly in the otherwise semi-arid landscape.
+Check out one of the Eastern Sierra’s main attractions, Mono Lake, a land-locked geological anomaly in the otherwise semi-arid landscape.
 Leashed canines can join their uprights on many, but not all, trails in the vicinity; check in at the visitor center to determine which routes are dog-friendly.

 From the Highway 120/Highway 395 junction at Lee Vining, the scenic route traversed by Highway 395 is your ticket to a dog-friendly recreational wonderland.
 Head south to Mammoth Lakes, a summer paradise for hiking, fishing, boating and other recreational pursuits.
 While there, don’t miss a hike through Devil’s Postpile National Monument, one of relatively few preserves under National Park Service jurisdiction that is canine-friendly.
 Be forewarned that a muzzle (groan) is required on the shuttle-bus ride mandatory for reaching the site between mid-June and the week after Labor Day.